nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 Registering the calendar with the Nextcloud API interface
 ---------------------------------------------------------

-At the time of writing, the support by the Nextcloud calender to provide a custom app is limited.
-Read-only calendars are possible while writable calenders require a bit more work on your side.
+At the time of writing, the support by the Nextcloud calendar to provide a custom app is limited.
+Read-only calendars are possible while writable calendars require a bit more work on your side.

 Read-only support
 ~~~~~~~~~~~~~~~~~